thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

 * `WDOC_DISABLE_LAZYLOADING`
     * If any non empty string, then lazyloading will be disabled.
     This is expected to avoid some bugs.

+* `WDOC_HOTFIX_FAISS`
+    * If True, modify on the fly the FAISS vectorstores to avoid it crashing because it tries to return document that don't exist in its own db anymore.
+    Default is False.